Rare Mastiff Dog Breeds

 Great Dane standing outside in wooded terrainGreat Dane credit Pixabay

-The Great Dane is an old breed that traces its history back to 3,000 B.C where similar “mastiff” type dogs were depicted artifacts and writings.
+The Great Dane is an old breed that traces its history back to 3,000 B.C where depictions of similar “mastiff” type dogs have been discovered in artifacts and writings.

 At that time, the GDs, prized for their fearless nature, strength and boldness were used as war dogs as well as for hunting boar and guarding property.

-The Great Dane, as we know it today originated in Germany. and is also known as the German Mastiff. and Grand Danois in French.
+The Great Dane (English translation), as we know it today originated in Germany where it is known as Deutsche Dog and is also known as the German Mastiff and Grand Danois in French.

 Appearance:

-Great Danes are not only elegant they are also among the largest dog breeds, with males weighing between 120-200 pounds and standing up to 32 inches tall at the shoulder.
+Great Danes are not only elegant they are also among the largest dog breeds, with males weighing between 120-200 pounds and standing up to 32 inches tall at the shoulders.

 They have a sleek, muscular build with a long, narrow head and floppy ears.
-Their coat is short and comes in a variety of colors, including black, blue, fawn, brindle, and harlequin.
+Their coat is short and comes in a variety of colors, including black, blue, fawn, brindle, and the best known black and white patchwork referred to as "harlequin."

 They are generally good with children and other pets, and they tend to have a laid-back and calm temperament.